ryanliu-ee/Autonomous-Mobile-Robot/README.md

 A small team project with a clear division of labor:

 - **Ryan Liu** — Electronics & programming: component selection input, subsystem bring-up, firmware, and testing.
-- **Tyler [last name]** — Parts research & cost/risk analysis, and CAD/mechanical design of the chassis.
+- **Tyler Shields** — Parts research & cost/risk analysis, and CAD/mechanical design of the chassis.

 ---